DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Experiments

 \subsection{Explainable Knowledge Graph Completion}

-We evaluate our approach on popular benchmarks for KG completion: Family \citep{kok2007statistical} and WN18RR \citep{dettmers2018convolutional}.
-The Family dataset focuses on modeling familial relationships, and the WN18RR dataset is a subset of WordNet (WN18) created to provide a more challenging benchmark by removing inverse relations.
-More information about the dataset statistics can be found in the Appendix C.2.
-All methods have been tested with 200 randomly sampled negative corruptions per query.
+We evaluate DPrL on popular KG completion benchmarks: Family \citep{kok2007statistical} and WN18RR \citep{dettmers2018convolutional}.
+Family models familial relationships, while WN18RR is a challenging subset of WordNet with inverse relations removed (dataset statistics in Appendix C.2).
+All methods were tested with 200 randomly sampled negative corruptions per query.

-Table 2 compares \acr{} against both KGE baselines (ComplEx \cite{trouillon2016complex} and RotatE \cite{sun2019rotate}) and other logic-based NeSy systems like Semantic-based Regularization (SBR) \cite{diligenti2017semantic}, R2N \cite{marra2025relational_reasoning_networks} and DCR \cite{barbiero2023interpretable}.
-Please note that these NeSy systems would not scale to the considered datasets without relying on custom approximate grounding techniques \cite{groundingmethods}, which make it possible to perform approximate reasoning using these methodologies.
-We indicate these variants as $\textit{R2N}_{\text{SG}}$, $\textit{DCR}_{\text{SG}}$, and $\textit{SBR}_{\text{SG}}$.
-However, these fast grounding techniques require a manual fine-tuning of their parameters, whereas \acr{} automatically learns the best exploration strategy for each dataset.
+Table 2 compares \acr{} to KGE baselines (ComplEx \cite{trouillon2016complex}, RotatE \cite{sun2019rotate}) and logic-based NeSy systems: SBR \cite{diligenti2017semantic}, R2N \cite{marra2025relational_reasoning_networks} and DCR \cite{barbiero2023interpretable}.
+Please note that these NeSy systems would not scale to the considered datasets without relying on custom approximate grounding techniques \cite{groundingmethods} We indicate these variants as $\textit{R2N}_{\text{SG}}$, $\textit{DCR}_{\text{SG}}$, and $\textit{SBR}_{\text{SG}}$.
+However, these fast grounding techniques require manual parameter tuning, whereas \acr{} automatically learns the best exploration strategy for each dataset.

 \acr{} uses Proximal Policy Optimization (PPO) \citep{schulman2017proximal} to navigate the complex, large-scale action spaces emerging in KG reasoning.
 The model computes the scores $p^\lambda_{\text{success}}(q)$ for each query $q$ so that the standard evaluation metrics for each task (MRR, Hits@N) can be computed (see Appendix C.2 for the metric definitions).
 All NeSy methods, including \acr{}, use RotatE output as a prior, learning a logic-based adjustment on top of it.